openfheorg/openfhe-development/docs/static_docs/Contributing.md

 * Fork the `openfhe-development` repository on GitLab
 * Clone your new repository or add it as a remote to an existing repository
-* Check out the existing `master` branch, then start a new feature branch for your work
+* Check out the existing `main` branch, then start a new feature branch for your work
 * When making changes, write code that is consistent with the surrounding code (see the [style guidelines](#style-guidelines) below)
 * Add tests for any new features that you are implementing to either the GoogleTest-based test suite or the Python test